What is Dual Diagnosis in Substance Abuse?

 Dual diagnosis treatment facilities can also find sponsors for patients.
 This paves the way for participation in COD-friendly 12-step programs.
 Programs like Alcoholics Anonymous encourage self-help within a community space.
 When addicts with shared experiences outline why they quit and how they are recovering, it can be a positive reinforcement.

 Formal check-ups are necessary post-treatment to help patients stay on track.
-This is linked to ‘assertive outreach’.
+This is linked to ‘assertive outreach.
 Here, individuals gain access to treatment, form relationships with staff, and staff become a part of their lives.
 Respectful meetings to monitor progress take place at patients’ homes or other places where they feel comfortable.

 Research evidence suggests that CBT is more effective than the 12-step approach.
 However, combining the two offers even better results.

 CBT and support groups alone cannot meet the needs of people with serious mental health problems.
 Support in the form of medication and special therapy is necessary.
-These are provided in what are called ‘dual diagnosis enhanced programs’.
+These are provided in what is called ‘dual diagnosis enhanced programs’.

 Stages of Treatment

 Treatment plans differ depending on the patient.
 Generally, the first step would be to analyze patients after about a month of sobriety.
 This way, the immediate effects of drug use and withdrawal symptoms won’t interfere with assessing any mental health disorders.
 Multiple assessments should be done over time so that the diagnosis is as clear as possible.

 - Trust between the patient and treatment team.
 Connection is key to recovery.